daos-stack/daos/docs/admin/self_healing.md

 This document may frequently interchange the term "rank" and "engine" to refer to a DAOS engine.

-By default, the system works as previous versions (per-pool `self_heal` property) if one doesn't modify the "new" system `self_heal` property.
-An administrator doesn't have to use the new system `self_heal` after upgrading to DAOS version 2.8 and instead can choose to adopt it in the administrator's workflow when the need arises.
+By default, the system works as pre-2.8 DAOS versions (per-pool `self_heal` property) if one doesn't modify the system `self_heal` property introduced in DAOS version 2.8.
+An administrator doesn't have to use the system `self_heal` property after upgrading to DAOS version 2.8 and instead can choose to adopt it in the administrator's workflow when the need arises.

 DAOS behavior can be managed through "system" and "pool" properties.